Seventy-second session of the United Nations General Assembly

-The Seventy-second Session of the United Nations General Assembly opened on 12 September 2017.
-The President of the United Nations General Assembly was from the Eastern European Group.
+The seventy-second session of the United Nations General Assembly opened on 12 September 2017.
+The president of the United Nations General Assembly was from the Eastern European Group.

 Organisation for the session

 President

-Slovakian Foreign Minister Miroslav Lajcak was elected as President of the General Assembly on 31 May 2017.
+Slovak Foreign Minister Miroslav Lajcak was elected as President of the General Assembly on 31 May 2017.

 Vice-presidents

 There were twenty-one Vice-Presidents for the 72nd Session.
 They were:

 The five permanent members of the Security Council: